Myron Tagovailoa-Amosa: Las Vegas Raiders

-Tagovailoa-Amosa was not chosen during the 2022 NFL draft and on May 12, 2022, signed a one-year, $207,000 contract with the Las Vegas Raiders as an undrafted free agent.
+Tagovailoa-Amosa was not chosen during the 2022 NFL draft.
+On May 12, 2022, he signed a one-year, $207,000 contract with the Las Vegas Raiders as an undrafted free agent.

-2022 season

 On August 30, 2022, Tagovailoa-Amosa did not return to the active roster and was released by the Raiders before signing with the practice squad the following day.
-On November 3, 2022, Tagovailoa-Amosa was placed on the injured list, ending his rookie season prematurely.
+On November 3, he was placed on the injured list, ending his rookie season prematurely.

 Coaching career

 On July 9, 2024, Tagovailoa-Amosa was hired to join the coaching staff for the LSU Tigers as a defensive graduate assistant.

 Personal life

 Tagovailoa-Amosa is a first cousin of Miami Dolphins quarterback and former Alabama quarterback Tua Tagovailoa, while his older brother Adam Amosa-Tagovailoa played as an offensive tackle for the Navy Midshipmen.
 The difference in the surname with his brother Adam is the result of the profound attachment to the Samoan roots of their family: they are both sons of Tulileie and Saipeti Amora, with their mother, daughter of the great chief Seu Tagovailoa, who wanted one of her nephews to carry on the name of their own family and so it was that Myron already had a double surname at birth, unlike his brother Adam who only had his father's (Amosa).
 When Seu Tagovailoa died in 2014, his mother Saiupeti wanted all her children to have their grandfather's surname and so Adam also changed his to Amosa-Tagovailoa.